rickpollak/device/README.md

 # No Liability

-The Racetrack Hero software and hardware component come as is, without any warranty or condition, and the licensor will not be liable to you for any damages arising out of these terms or the use or nature of the Racetrack Hero software or hardware component, under any kind of legal claim.
-This includes, but is not limited to, any accidents, injuries, deaths, or damage to property, including vehicles, that may occur as a result of using the Racetrack Hero software or hardware component for building a telemetry device with a lap timer or any related purposes.
+The Racetrack Hero software and hardware component come as is, without any warranty or condition, and the licensor will not be liable to you for any damages arising out of these terms or the use or nature of the Racetrack Hero software or hardware component under any legal claim.
+This includes but is not limited to, any accidents, injuries, deaths, or damage to property, including vehicles, that may occur due to using the Racetrack Hero software or hardware component for building a telemetry device with a lap timer or any related purposes.

 # Getting Started